Analysis: Tougher terms: why the EU is paying more for new COVID shots - NewsBreak

 Moderna did not respond to a request for comment.

-The European Commission, which coordinates negotiations with vaccine makers together with EU governments' representatives, declined to comment on prices.
+The European Commission, which coordinates negotiations with vaccine makers together with EU governments’ representatives, declined to comment for this story, citing confidentiality clauses.

-However, a spokeswoman told a news conference on Tuesday that in talks with vaccine makers the EU considers several elements, including companies' production capacity, delivery schedules and the technology they use.

 Earlier this year, lawmakers, media and some analysts criticised the bloc for paying too little for the early supplies of COVID-19 vaccines, saying that had contributed to initial delays in the vaccination drive.